Franklin0770/Systems-and-Networking-presentation/README.md

 Additionally, some complier macros were taken from Sonic Retro's Sonic 1 disassembly: https://github.com/sonicretro/s1disasm/blob/AS/MacroSetup.asm
 This repository is where the DMA macros were taken from: https://gist.github.com/flamewing/ac4b8586f74c74fe24fe30e5e0261fb0

+The unused assets were made by me (you can humiliate me)!
+If only the converter had tile optimization as a feature...

 ### Can I use this?
 Yes, you can, but please just let me know first (you don't have to ask)!